VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   as `vmagent` establishes at least a single TCP connection per target.

 * If `vmagent` uses too big amounts of memory, then the following options can help:
-  * Reducing the amounts of RAM vmagent can use for in-memory buffering with `-memory.allowedPercent` or `-memory.allowedBytes` command-line option.
+  * Reducing the amounts of RAM vmagent can use for in-memory buffering with `-memory.allowedPercent` or `-memory.allowedBytes` command-line flag.
     Another option is to reduce memory limits in Docker and/or Kubernetes if `vmagent` runs under these systems.
   * Reducing the number of CPU cores vmagent can use by passing `GOMAXPROCS=N` environment variable to `vmagent`, where `N` is the desired limit on CPU cores.
 Another option is to reduce CPU limits in Docker or Kubernetes if `vmagent` runs under these systems.
   * Disabling staleness tracking with `-promscrape.noStaleMarkers` option.
 See [these docs](#prometheus-staleness-markers).
   * Enabling stream parsing mode if `vmagent` scrapes targets with millions of metrics per target.
 See [these docs](#stream-parsing-mode).
-  * Reducing the number of tcp connections to remote storage systems with `-remoteWrite.queues` command-line option.
+  * Reducing the number of tcp connections to remote storage systems with `-remoteWrite.queues` command-line flag.
-  * Passing `-promscrape.dropOriginalLabels` command-line option to `vmagent` if it [discovers](https://docs.victoriametrics.com/sd_configs.html) big number of targets and many of these targets are [dropped](https://docs.victoriametrics.com/relabeling.html#how-to-drop-discovered-targets) before scraping.
+  * Passing `-promscrape.dropOriginalLabels` command-line flag to `vmagent` if it [discovers](https://docs.victoriametrics.com/sd_configs.html) big number of targets and many of these targets are [dropped](https://docs.victoriametrics.com/relabeling.html#how-to-drop-discovered-targets) before scraping.
 In this case `vmagent` drops `"discoveredLabels"` and `"droppedTargets"` lists at `http://vmagent-host:8429/service-discovery` page.
 This reduces memory usage when scraping big number of targets at the cost